 A driver that is not wearing a seat belt can very well get involved in an accident and injure another party.
 If the injured party later files a lawsuit against the driver, the driver may be found “negligent.”

 Proving negligence in a personal injury case can sometimes be difficult.
-In California though, a driver is considered “negligent per se” if he violates a statute.
+In California though, you are considered “negligent per se“ if you violate a statute.

-Negligence “per se” is a legal theory in which negligence is presumed based upon a defendant’s violation of a statute or ordinance
+Negligence “per se” is a legal theory in which negligence is presumed based upon your violation of a statute or ordinance

-This means a driver would be negligent per se if he did not wear a seat belt while driving since he would be in violation of VC 27315.
+This means you would be negligent per se if you did not wear a seat belt while driving since you would be in violation of VC 27315.

 7.2.
 Non-seat belt wearing person suing another party

-Some people mistakenly believe that a person not wearing a seat belt cannot file a personal injury lawsuit if hurt in an auto accident.
-Violating Vehicle Code 27315 does not prohibit a driver or passenger from suing another person if that person caused injury.
-But, not wearing a seat belt could reduce any damage award that the suing party ultimately receives.
+Violating Vehicle Code 27315 does not prohibit you from suing another person if that person injured you in a crash.
+However, not wearing a seat belt could reduce any damage award that you ultimately receive in a personal injury lawsuit.

-For comparative fault purposes, please note that a driver or passenger is not negligent just by the mere act of violating Vehicle Code 27315.21 Negligence must get proven without regard to the violation.22
+For comparative fault purposes, please note that you are not negligent just by the mere act of not wearing a seatbelt.21 Negligence must get proven without regard to the violation.22

 There are three laws related to VC 27315.
 These include: